BOARD OF DIRECTORS DEFENDERS OF DEMOCRACY

 Gloria Pickar, Co-President

-Gloria has served as Second VP and Co-Chair for Gun Safety for LWVOC.
+Gloria is the current Co-President of LWVOC.
 Professionally, she consults with businesses and universities for online learning best practices.
-She has more than 40 years in business and higher education and holds Nursing degrees and a doctorate in Higher Education Administration from the University of Florida.
+She has more than 40 years in business and higher education, including President and Chief Academic Officer of the leading higher education online learning services company recently acquired by Pearson.
+She holds Nursing degrees and a doctorate in Higher Education Administration from the University of Florida.
 Gloria is also a nursing clinician, educator, and author of two best-selling nursing textbooks.
-She serves as Second VP for the Art and History Museums—Maitland.
+She serves as Second Vice President for the Art and History Museums—Maitland.

 Reanna Stout, Second Vice-President